Last Updated August 12, 2021

 - In most countries, it is illegal to buy and sell human organs for transplants, but international black markets for organs are growing in response to the increased demand around the world.
 Learn more about Transplant Tourism.

-- Liver and kidney disease kills over 120,000 each year, more people than Alzheimer’s, breast cancer, or prostate cancer.
+- Liver and kidney disease kills over 96,000 each year, more people than breast cancer and prostate cancer combined.

 - Organ disease is a massive public health issue, and organ transplantation can be a lifesaving treatment option.
-There are as many people dying per year of organ disease as are on the transplant waiting list currently!
-What can you do to spread awareness, raise vital funds, and help save these precious lives?
+There are nearly as many people dying per year of organ disease as are on the transplant waiting list currently!

 Myths About Deceased Donation